merely-useful/py-rse/index.md

 Project Gutenberg's The Adventures of Sherlock Holmes, by Arthur Conan Doyle

-This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
-You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.net
+This eBook is for the use of anyone anywhere at no cost and ... almost no restrictions whatsoever.
+You may copy it, give ... re-use it under the terms of the Project Gutenberg License ... with this eBook or online at www.gutenberg.net